MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/process-monitoring-template.md

    - If you only want the process to be discovered on a certain group of computers, either ensure that an appropriate group exists or create a new group by using the procedure in [How to Create Groups in Operations Manager](/previous-versions/system-center/system-center-2012-R2/hh298605(v=sc.12)).

-   - If the process that you are monitoring is in a cluster, create a group with objects of the class **Virtual Server** representing the nodes of the cluster that contain the service.
+   - If the process that you're monitoring is in a cluster, create a group with objects of the class **Virtual Server** representing the nodes of the cluster that contain the service.

 2. Start the Add Monitoring wizard.
 3. On the  **Select Monitoring Type**  page, select  **Process Monitoring** , and select  **Next**.